nurdidemm/Textual-Data-Clustering/README.md

 # Textual-Data-Clustering

-The program preprocesses each document in the dataset to auto-generate keywords, or topics using Stanford CoreNLP library.
-The code performs the following steps during preprocessing:

---> uses object oriented programming paradigm with Java
+The program preprocesses each document in the dataset to auto-generate keywords, or topics using Stanford CoreNLP library and follows the  object oriented programming paradigm with Java.

+• a class to perform the pre-processing of textual data.
+• a class that takes care of generating the term-document matrix and applies the TF-IDF transformation
+• a class that implements the similarity methods
+• a class that is responsible for data clustering

+ The code performs the following steps:

 --> filters and removes stopwords